Frequently Asked Questions

 Who can leave a rating and review?

-Anyone can rate and review, but reviewers who are academically verified (via academic email) have a "verified academic" badge.
+Anyone can rate and review, but reviewers who are academically verified (via academic email or ORCID linking) have a "verified academic" badge.

 This ensures credibility while keeping reviews anonymous, so everyone can speak freely.